ambuda-org/ambuda/docs/project-layout.rst

 (This section expects a basic working knowledge of Flask.)

+- `proofing` contains all views related to texts.
+Everything under the `/texts` URL prefix is located here.

+- `reader` contains all views related to texts.
+Everything under the `/texts` URL prefix is located here.

+- `about.py` contains basic pages about Ambuda: our mission, values, etc.

 - `api.py` contains an API blueprint, which decocarates all API routes that Ambuda uses.

-- `cheda.py` (name might change) contains all views related to parse data.
+- `auth.py` contains our authentication endpoints: sign in, sign out, etc.

 - `dictionaries.py` contains all views related to dictionary lookups.
   Everything under the `/dictionaries` URL prefix is located here.

 - `site.py` contains basic high-level site pages, such as the About and Contact pages.

-- `texts.py` contains all views related to texts.
-Everything under the `/texts` URL prefix is located here.